 all known as "paresthesias".

-They usually result from nerve ... more about Tingling.
+They usually result ... more about Tingling.

 a term that refers to an abnormal burning or prickling sensation which is